nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 charming little brown-skin of the Baltimore.
 Rose’s room to him was like any ordinary lodging in Harlem.
-While the room of his little lost brown lived in his mind a highly magnified affair: a bed of gold, fresh, white linen, a magic carpet, all bathed in the rarest perfume....
-Rose’s perfume made his nose itch.
+While the room of his little lost brown lived in his mind a highly magnified affair: a bed of gold, fresh, white linen, a magic carpet, all bathed in the rarest perfume.<span class="three-dots"></span>Rose’s perfume made his nose itch.
 It was rank.

 He came home another